 Dance is combined with three dimensional art, spoken word, and original music.
 Dances may interact with the architecture of a specific location in the community or reference unexpected places.
 Incidence features a life-size kinetic sculpture that is manipulated by the dancers.
 Cute Animals a public art project for the City of Alexandria combined dogs & owners with professional dancers.

 Professional dance educators guide students in fundamental dance elements to encourage creative exploration and critical thinking.
 Older adults engage in active participation through workshops by Forty+ a performing group developed by Jane Franklin with dancers past the age of 40.

 Jane Franklin Dance performances for children provide a creative connection to the literary arts through physical story-telling.

 Jane Franklin Dance is supported in part by Arlington Cultural Affairs Division of Arlington Economic Development and the Arlington Commission for the Arts, Alexandria Commission for the Arts, Virginia Commission for the Arts and the National Endowment for the Arts; Arlington Senior Recreation and Community Engagement Fund of the Arlington Community Foundation, Washington Forrest Foundation.

-Photo by Paul Gillis Photography.
+Photos by Andrew Boss & Paul Gillis Photography.